terror/mcgill.courses/README.md

 $ cargo run -- --source=seed serve --initialize --db-name=mcgill-courses
 ```

-Refer to `.env.example` and `client/.env.example` for what environment variables
+Refer to `.env.dev.example` and `client/.env.dev.example` for what environment
-need to be set.
+variables need to be set.

 _n.b._ The server command-line interface provides a load subcommand for scraping
 all courses from various McGill course information websites and building a JSON